DR. TENG LI (李腾)

 Teng Li is Associate Professor at the International School of Business and Finance at Sun Yat-sen University.
 He holds a Ph.D. degree in economics from NUS.

 Research fields: Labor Economics, Personnel Economcis, Environmental Economics, and Applied Microeconomics.

 My Featured Research

 Using a standard DID framework, our analysis finds that the pandemic increased unemployment by 27-62% from late January 2020 to the end of September 2020.

 Productivity increase associated with non-linear incentives outweighs the costs to the company caused by gaming behaviors.

-We present the evidence for the long-term persistent effects of ambient heat shock during the prenatal period on height, health status, schooling years, other cognitive abilities, and annual income.
+We present the evidence for the long-term persistent effects of ambient heat shock during the prenatal period on height, schooling years, and annual income.